 - PH 112 Medical Care & the Corporation

-- PH 125/QBS 135 Introduction to Qualitative Methods for Public Health & Healthcare Studies (0.5 unit)
+- PH 125/HSE 135 Introduction to Qualitative Methods for Public Health & Healthcare Studies (0.5 unit)

 - No more than 3 journal clubs or 1.5 units of journal club courses may count towards elective credit.